backdrop-contrib/viewsicalexport/README.md

 This module is a complete rewrite of the Date iCal Drupal module.
 Unlike Date iCal it doesn't require external libraries, but it has of course less features.

-Date iCal was initially written Karen Stevenson (https://www.drupal.org/u/karens), for a long time maintained by coredumperror (https://www.drupal.org/u/coredumperror) and ported to Backdrop by John Franklin (https://github.com/jlfranklin).
+Date iCal was initially written by Karen Stevenson (https://www.drupal.org/u/karens), for a long time maintained by coredumperror (https://www.drupal.org/u/coredumperror) and ported to Backdrop by John Franklin (https://github.com/jlfranklin).
+So the original module, Views iCal Export has been derived from, is also available for Backdrop.

 ## License